snder12/tubeclone/README.md

 SandiTube is a portfolio project that replicates the front end of YouTube.
 It is built using Vite, React, Tailwind CSS, and TypeScript.

+## Acknowledgements

+Special thanks to [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) for creating the tutorial that inspired this project.

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: